 Short exposure prime focus photography is the best way to begin recording celestial objects.
 It is done with the SLR camera attached to the telescope without an eyepiece or camera lens in place.
-To attach your SLR camera you need the T-adapter and a T-Ring for your specific camera (i.e., Canon, Nikon, Pentax, etc.).
-The focuser for the refractors and Newtonian has a built-in T-adapter and is ready to accept a 35mm camera body.
+To attach your SLR camera, you need the T-adapter and a T-Ring for your specific camera (i.e., Minolta, Nikon, Pentax, etc.).
+The focuser for the refractors and Newtonian have a built-in T-adapter and they are ready to accept a 35mm camera body.
 The T-Ring replaces the 35mm SLR camera's normal lens.
 Prime focus photography allows you to capture the entire solar disk (if using the proper filter) as well as the entire lunar disk.
 To attach your camera to your telescope: See note about digital cameras below.

-- 1. Remove the eyepiece from the $1\frac{1}{4}$ " eyepiece holder. - 2.
-Unthread the 11⁄4" eyepiece holder from the focuser assembly.
-This will expose the male thread of the built-in T-adapter. - 3.
-Thread the T-ring onto the exposed T-adapter threads. - 4.
-Mount your camera body onto the T-Ring the same as you would any other lens.
+- 1 Remove the eyepiece from the $1 \frac{1}{4}$ eyepiece holder. - 2 Unthread the $1\frac{1}{4}$ eyepiece holder from the focuser assembly.
+This will expose the male thread of the builtin T-adapter. - 3 Thread the T-ring onto the exposed T-adapter threads. - 4 Mount your camera body onto the T-Ring the same as you would any other lens.